Troubleshoot ‘550 5.7.1 Unable to Relay Exchange 2010 – Top 4 Solution

 Solution 4: For Corruption Issue – Use Exchange Recovery Software

-If 550 5.7.1 Unable to Relay Exchange 2010 is encountered due to the corruption in the EDB file, the user can use an advanced software i.e. Exchange Recovery Software to repair and recover corrupted Exchange Server mailboxes.
+If 550 5.7.1 Unable to Relay Exchange 2010 is encountered due to the corruption in the EDB file, the user can use an advanced software i.e. Exchange Recovery Software to recover corrupted Exchange Server mailboxes and repair multiple EDB Exchange database.
 Moreover, the software also supports the recovery of deleted email from Exchange mailboxes.

 Buy Software Now

 The software is integrated with numerous features which makes it an efficient software.
-The utility is also capable to support recovery from dismounted and offline EDB file, repair private mailboxes and public folders using dual scan mode option.
+The utility is also capable to support recovery from dismounted and offline Exchange database file, repair Exchange mailbox database, private mailboxes and public folders using dual scan mode option.

-The quick scan is used to remove minimal corruption from EDB file and to recovers highly corrupted/damaged/unhealthy Exchange database file select the advance scan This option too recovers permanently deleted EDB mailboxes and items from loaded .edb file.
+The quick scan is used to remove minimal corruption from EDB file and to recovers highly corrupted/damaged/unhealthy Exchange database file select the advance scan.
+This option too recovers permanently deleted EDB mailboxes and items from loaded .edb file.
+After recovery, users can export mailbox to PST from offline EDB file and various other formats.

 This utility is capable enough to export selective or multiple Exchange mailboxes (user, disconnected, legacy, archive, shared) and items (calendars, mails, tasks, journals, notes, contacts) to Live Exchange Server, Office 365, and EML, HTML, MBOX, PST, PDF, MSG file formats.